Eric Idle: Monty Python (1969–1983)

-Post-Python career (1973–present)
+Post-Python career (since 1973)

 After the success of Python in the early 1970s, all six members pursued solo projects.
 Idle's first solo work was his own BBC Radio One show, Radio Five (pre-dating the real Radio Five station by 18 years).
 This ran for two seasons from 1973 to 1974 and involved Idle performing sketches and links to records, playing nearly all the multi-tracked parts himself.

 On television, Idle created and wrote Rutland Weekend Television (RWT), a sketch show on BBC2 with music by Neil Innes.
 RWT was 'Britain's smallest television network'.
 The name was a parody of London Weekend Television, the independent television franchise contractor that provided Londoners with their ITV services at weekends; Rutland had been England's smallest county, but had recently been 'abolished' in an administrative shake-up.
 To make the joke complete, the programme went out on a weekday.
 Other regular performers were David Battley, Henry Woolf, Gwen Taylor and Terence Bayler.
 George Harrison made a guest appearance on one episode.

-A legacy of RWT was the creation, with Innes, of The Rutles, an affectionate parody of the Beatles.
+A legacy of RWT was the creation, with Innes, of the Rutles, an affectionate parody of the Beatles.
 The band became a popular phenomenon, especially in the U.S. where Idle was appearing on Saturday Night Live – fans would send in Beatles LPs with their sleeves altered to show the Rutles.
 In 1978, the Rutles' mockumentary film All You Need Is Cash, a collaboration between Python members and Saturday Night Live, was aired on NBC television, written by Idle, with music by Innes.
 Idle appeared in the film as "Dirk McQuickly" (the Paul McCartney-styled character of the group), as well as the main commentator, while Innes appeared as "Ron Nasty" (the band's stand-in for John Lennon).
-Actors appearing in the film included Saturday Night Live's John Belushi, Bill Murray and Gilda Radner, as well as fellow Python Michael Palin, but also real musicians of the 1960s such as former Beatle George Harrison, as well as Mick Jagger and Paul Simon.
+Actors appearing in the film included Saturday Night Live's John Belushi, Bill Murray and Gilda Radner, as well as fellow Python Michael Palin, and also real musicians of the 1960s such as former Beatle George Harrison, as well as Mick Jagger and Paul Simon.
 Idle wrote and directed the Rutles comeback in 2008 for a live show Rutlemania! to celebrate the 30th anniversary.
 The performances took place in Los Angeles and New York City with a Beatles tribute band.